The 9th annual Newport Mansions Wine & Food Festival

 Italian Cocktail Culture

-Cocktail Italia explores Italian drinking culture in its cultural and regional contexts.
+The Italian Trade Commission is pleased to celebrate Italian cocktail culture in its cultural and regional contexts.
+Take a journey through Italy and through the centuries.
 From the ancient mixed drinks of Roman times to the resurgence of cocktail culture in its urban hubs, Italy retains a rich and storied history of spirits and cocktails.
 From the precursors of Vermouth and extinct pre-war spirits to the vast array of present day regional spirits and fortified wines produced and Italian-style cocktails old and new.
-Cocktail Italia will delve into this intriguing facet of Italian culture that has helped shape global beverage trends.
+This seminar will delve into this intriguing facet of Italian culture that has helped shape global beverage trends.